Dumb Ways to Die: Video games

-On 6 May 2013, Metro released a Dumb Ways to Die game as an app for iOS devices.
+On 6 May 2013, Metro released the Dumb Ways to Die game as an app for iOS devices.
 The game, developed by Julian Frost, Patrick Baron and Samuel Baird, invites players to avoid the dangerous activities engaged in by the various characters featured throughout the campaign.
 Within the app, players can also pledge to "not do dumb stuff around trains."
 The activities include things like getting toast out with a (metal) fork and poking a stick at a grizzly bear.

 An Android version was released in September 2013.

 The game is similar to games in the WarioWare series.
 The game presents minigames based on the animated music video in rapid succession and becomes faster and more difficult the longer the game is played.

 A sequel titled Dumb Ways to Die 2: The Games was released on 18 November 2014.
 In the sequel, there are a lot more varieties of challenges in each particular building, and each building has a particular theme, such as track-and-field- or medieval-themed levels.
 Before a train arrives at a building, the player plays a challenge to counter something related to trains.
 If successful, bonus points can be earned at the end of the game.
 There are at least 8 challenges each in every building.
 Like the original game, the game's characters do plenty of dangerous and unsafe activities.
 Lives can be lost by "dying" in one of the activities.
 The player has three chances to prevent the characters from dying.

-The game is recently also available as a web and mobile-web version by MarketJS, license holder of the HTML5 web IP.

 A second sequel titled Dumb Ways to Die 3: World Tour was released on 21 December 2017.
 Unlike the previous games which both involved the player playing minigames and trying to prevent the characters from dying, here the player collects coins from houses that are fixed up from being initially broken.
 The houses are fixed by the player playing a new minigame for each area containing those houses.

 A third sequel titled Dumb Ways to Die 4 was released on Android and iOS on 2 May 2023.

 On October 23, 2025, a new party game titled Dumb Ways to Party was announced, releasing on consoles and PC in 2026.